Color Management Experiment Kit #1: If seeing is believing, does your monitor profile matter?

-1. A color-managed image editor that allows you to easily change your monitor profile: GIMP allows you to easily change your monitor profile.
-Unfortunately, many image editors make changing your monitor profile difficult, requiring you to exit the program, change the system monitor profile, then restart the program.
+A color-managed image editor that allows you to easily change your monitor profile: Gimp, Krita (as of 2.6), and Cinepaint (not using Oyranos) all allow you to easily change your monitor profile.
+(Unfortunately, changing your monitor profile using digiKam 2.9 or Krita 2.5 requires that you exit the program, change the system monitor profile, then restart the program.)

-2. Test images and profiles: Download and extract this Color Management Experiment Kit monitor profiles pack and test images.
+Test images and profiles: Download and extract this Color Management Experiment Kit monitor profiles pack and test images.
 Put the test images in any convenient location.
 Put the ICC profiles wherever your editing program looks for ICC profiles.
-GIMP looks wherever you want it to look (good for GIMP, I wish all editing programs were this obliging).
+Gimp looks wherever you want it to look (good for Gimp, I wish all editing programs were this obliging).
 Most other image editing programs only search for ICC profiles in particular folders, but usually you can add a new folder.

-3. A proper workspace environment: Because you want your eyes to accomodate to your monitor rather than to any surrounding light sources, dim your workspace lights so they are quite not as bright as your monitor.
+Your workspace environment: Because you want your eyes to accomodate to your monitor rather than to any surrounding light sources, dim your workspace lights so they are quite not as bright as your monitor.
 It's hard to judge colors on a monitor when your eyeballs are trying to ignore strong directional light, so keep extraneous light reflections off your monitor and out of your eyes.
-If you don't have specialized D50 lighting (I don't), window light works well as long as it's not reflecting off your screen (windows should be to the left or right of your field of view as you look at the monitor).
+If you don't have specialized D50 lighting (I don't), window light works well as long as it's not reflecting off your screen.

 As you'll be judging color changes, there shouldn't be any strong colors in your field of view or on your desktop (my own desktop is a solid middle gray).
 Wear a dark gray or black shirt to avoid creating color reflections on your monitor.
-The experts recommend painting the walls a neutral gray, but spouses tend to object.
+The experts recommend neutral gray walls, but spouses tend to object.

-4. The GIMP Color Management settings dialog: If you've never opened the GIMP Color Management settings, now is a good time to get acquainted.
-Open GIMP.
-Open the GIMP Color Management settings by clicking "Edit/Preferences/Color Management".
+Gimp Color Management settings: If you've never opened the Gimp Color Management settings, now is a good time to get acquainted.
+Open Gimp.
+Open the Gimp Color Management settings by clicking "Edit/Preferences/Color Management".
 Then make the Color Management settings match the picture below:

 The purpose of this experiment is to let you decide for yourself whether the following claims are true: